saitamasahil/skyscraper/docs/CLIHELP.md

 To enable multiple flags simply separate them by commas (eg. `--flags FLAG1,FLAG2`).

-NOTE!
-The old options will continue to function for the time being, but if you have scripts using them, please migrate to this new `--flags FLAG1,FLAG2` format as soon as possible.
-The old options *will* be removed at some point in the future.
-To see which flags are considered deprecated check `--help`.

 #### forcefilename
 This flag forces Skyscraper to use the filename (excluding extension) instead of the cached titles when generating a game list.
 Consider setting this in [`config.ini`](CONFIGINI.md#forcefilenamefalse) instead.